ASPhillips8/phase-3-ruby-project/README.md

 - View the list of all rentals with details of associated customers and tools.
 - Create new rental records by selecting a customer, tool, and rental dates.
+- Update the availability status of tools when rented or returned.
-- Update or delete existing rentals.
+- Update rental period or delete existing rentals.

 4. Statistics